Panic of 1907: Cornering United Copper

-Contagion spreads
+Contagion

 The failure of the corner left Otto unable to meet his obligations and sent his brokerage house, Gross & Kleeberg, into bankruptcy.
 On Thursday, October 17, the New York Stock Exchange suspended Otto's trading privileges.
 As a result of United Copper's collapse, the State Savings Bank of Butte Montana (owned by F. Augustus Heinze) announced its insolvency.
 The Montana bank had held United Copper stock as collateral against some of its lending and had been a correspondent bank for the Mercantile National Bank in New York City, of which F. Augustus Heinze was then president.

 F. Augustus Heinze's association with the corner and the insolvent State Savings Bank proved too much for the board of the Mercantile to accept.
 Although they forced him to resign before lunch time, by then it was too late.
 As news of the collapse spread, depositors rushed en masse to withdraw money from the Mercantile National Bank.
 The Mercantile had enough capital to withstand a few days of withdrawals, but depositors began to pull cash from the banks of the Heinzes' associate Charles W. Morse.
 Runs occurred at Morse's National Bank of North America and the New Amsterdam National.
 Afraid of the impact the tainted reputations of Augustus Heinze and Morse could have on the banking system, the New York Clearing House (a consortium of the city's banks) forced Morse and Heinze to resign all banking interests.
 By the weekend after the failed corner, there was not yet systemic panic.
 Funds were withdrawn from Heinze-associated banks, only to be deposited with other banks in the city.

 A week later many regional stock exchanges throughout the nation were closing or limiting trading.
 For example, the Pittsburgh city's stock exchange closed for three months starting on October 23, 1907.